 This is clearly a bigger consideration for kids camps that occur outside of the summer season.
 But it is still important to note given that the weather could be slightly different at the beginning of the summer season (June) than at the tail end (August).

-It is the two hours each night at the Campfire activity where your camper will be sitting almost the entire time, vulnerable to the cold and wind, that you need to consider a little more.
-There are a few of these types of activities at every camp for kids and teens.
+It is the two hours each night at the Campfire activity where your camper will be sitting almost the entire time, vulnerable to the cold and wind, that will require more consideration.
+There are a few of these types of activities at every summer camp for kids and teens.

-If inclement weather is expected, the camps will not allow such activities to be conducted outside.
-They will instead move to a large indoor space like the dining hall.
+If inclement weather is expected, the summer camps will not allow such activities to be conducted outside.
+They will instead move to a large indoor space, such as the dining hall.

 Layering Up for Kids Summer Camps